mysql/mysql-utilities/doc/man/mysqldbimport.rst

 DESCRIPTION
 -----------

-This utility permits a database administrator to import the metadata (objects) or data for one or more databases from one or more files in either SQL, CSV, TAB, GRID, or VERTICAL formats.
-These formats are the output of the mysqldbexport utility.
-The utility enables you to import either the object definitions, the data, or both for a list of databases.
+This utility imports the metadata (object definitions) or data for one or more databases from one or more files in any of SQL, CSV, TAB, GRID, or VERTICAL formats.
+These formats are the output of the **mysqldbexport** utility.
+For a list of databases,
+the **mysqldbimport** utility enables you to import the object definitions, the data, or both.

 You can also skip objects by type using the :option:`--skip` option and list the objects you want to skip.
 This enables you to extract a